specollective/Open-Shredder/README.md

 ## Proof of Concept

-  The first proof of concept, will utilize a fully designed
+  The first proof of concept, will utilize a fully parametrized 3D printed shredder drum

 ## First Release